n8n-io/n8n-docs/docs/external-secrets.md

 n8n's [Source control and environments](/source-control-environments/) feature allows you to create different n8n environments, backed by Git.
 The feature doesn't support using different credentials in different instances.
 You can use an external secrets vault to provide different credentials for different environments by connecting each n8n instance to a different vault or project environment.

 For example, you have two n8n instances, one for development and one for production.
 You use Infisical for your vault.
 In Infisical, create a project with two environments, development and production.
 Generate a token for each Infisical environment.
 Use the token for the development environment to connect your development n8n instance, and the token for your production environment to connect your production n8n instance.

+## Troubleshooting

+### Infisical version changes

+Infisical version upgrades can introduce problems connecting to n8n.
+If your Infisical connection stops working, check if there was a recent version change.
+If so, report the issue to help@n8n.com.